WeichengSun/ILSM/README.md

 ![](man/figure/motif_ILSM.png)

 The figure below shows the 48 forms of interconnection motifs with 3-6 nodes.
-Blue and grey nodes form one layer, and grey and orange nodes form the other layer.
+Blue and grey nodes form one subnetwork, and grey and orange nodes form the other subnetwork.
 Grey nodes are connector nodes.
 The motifs are named “MABC-i”: M means “motif’,”A” is the number of a-nodes, “B” is the number of b-nodes, “C” is the number of c-nodes and “i” is the serial number for the motifs with the same “ABC”.
 The interconnection motifs are ordered by the number of connector nodes (from 1 to 4).
 The numbers from 1 to 70 in connector nodes represent the unique roles.

 ## Example